ulfschneider/ulfschneider.github.io/_posts/blog/2012-08-31-art-in-work.md

 > … someone who uses bravery, insight, creativity and boldness to challenge the status quo.
 And an artist takes it personally.
 [Godin 2010:83]

 Art is not decoration, it is a motor of change.
 And art will only be made by artists.
-In this sense the heads behind the agile movement can be seen as artists.
+In this sense the heads behind the Agile movement can be seen as artists.

 This interpretation of art in work is not only about individual expertise, it is also about cooperation und social capabilities.
 Expertise and cooperation bring us to an up-movement, while in the opposite incompetence and egoistic driven acting bring us into a down-movement.

 In this regard it is helpful that experienced people have an eye for other experienced people [Wohland and Wiemeyer 2007:40], so that they attract each other, which facilitates cooperation in the end.

-This positive and demanding expectation on us and our work is a  force behind the agile manifesto and also the software craftsmanship movement.
-From that perspective I think it is clear, that agile is about individuals, their opinions, attitudes, creativity, skills and their willingness to cooperate.
+This positive and demanding expectation on us and our work is a  force behind the Agile Manifesto and also the software craftsmanship movement.
+From that perspective I think it is clear, that Agile is about individuals, their opinions, attitudes, creativity, skills and their willingness to cooperate.

 Organization
 ---